 Creating a palette from the contents of an image

 - From the File menu, choose New then From Image , or press Control+Shift+I

 - From the Palette From Image dialogue, enter or select the image to load

-- Optionally, uncheck the Reduce to 8bit color depth option to create a palette using all colors in the image
+- Optionally, uncheck the Reduce to 8bit colour depth option to create a palette using all colours in the image

-- Optionally, specify a pixelate value to average out colors
+- Optionally, specify a pixelate value to average out colours

 - Optionally, use the drag handles to resize the area of the image that will be used to generate the palette.
 You can also move the region.

 - Click OK to create the new palette

 If the current palette has changed, you will be prompted to save it, discard changes, or cancel the creation of the new palette.